Calmasastone/reading_habit/README.md

-[Early access - in progress]

-This project shows various patterns regarding reading habits:
+This project shows various patterns regarding reading habits (Early access - in progress):

 1. What is the distribution of dataset in terms of: age, sex, race, etc.
 2. Do people with higher education tend to have higher income?